-, which references the object instance itself.
+, which refers to the instance itself.
+This self

 class WordSet: